-While the Company will not engage in cannabis-related activities in the United States related to cultivating and distributing cannabis so long as cannabis remains illegal under U.S. federal law, certain Investees may operate in the U.S. cannabis industry provided that the Company's investment structure allows it to do so by virtue of a non-participating, non-voting security that is only exercisable or exchangeable upon cannabis becoming legal or permissible in the U.S. under federal law.
-For instance, following completion of the TerrAscend Arrangement, TerrAscend has been pursuing strategic transactions in the cannabis sector internationally, including select opportunities in the United States.
-Pursuant to the TerrAscend Arrangement, the Company agreed to restructure its investment into non-participating, non-voting securities in order to maintain compliance with industry regulations and the policies of the TSXV.
-Since closing of the TerrAscend Arrangement, TerrAscend's majority owned subsidiary, NETA NJ, LLC was awarded a permit to apply for a licence for a vertically integrated production facility in Phillipsburg, New Jersey and TerrAscend acquired substantially all of the assets of Arise Bioscience.
-In addition, TerrAscend acquired The Apothecarium, a vertically integrated cannabis operation in Nevada with cultivation, edible manufacturing and a retail location and Valhalla Confections.
+While the Company will not engage in activities in the United States related to cultivating and distributing cannabis so long as cannabis remains illegal under United States federal law, certain Investees in the Company's portfolio may operate in the United States cannabis industry, provided that the securities held by the Company are non-participating and non-voting securities that are only convertible, exercisable, or exchangeable for common shares upon cannabis becoming legal or permissible in the United States under federal law.
+For instance, since the completion of the TerrAscend Arrangement, TerrAscend has been pursuing strategic transactions in the cannabis sector internationally, including select opportunities in the United States.
+Pursuant to the TerrAscend Arrangement, the Company agreed to restructure its investment into non-participating, non-voting securities in order to maintain compliance with industry regulations and stock exchange policies.
+Since the closing of the TerrAscend Arrangement, the following events have occurred: TerrAscend's majority owned subsidiary, TerrAscend NJ, LLC, was awarded a permit to cultivate medical cannabis by the New Jersey Department of Health; TerrAscend's majority owned subsidiary, TerrAscend Utah, LLC, was awarded a Medical Cannabis Processor License by the Utah Department of Agriculture and Food; TerrAscend acquired several entities in California operating the retail dispensary brand known as "The Apothecarium"; TerrAscend acquired Ilera Healthcare, a Pennsylvania-based medical cannabis cultivator, processor, and dispensary operator; and TerrAscend entered into a definitive agreement to acquire ABI SF LLC, which operates a cannabis cultivation facility in California and owns the State Flower brand.

-Certain other Investees, such as Civilized, a media company, and Headset, a company with a business intelligence and analytics software platform, also have ancillary involvement with U.S. cannabis-related activities.
+Certain other Investees, such as Civilized, a media company, and Headset, a company with a business intelligence and analytics software platform, also have ancillary involvement with United States cannabis-related activities.
 Headset's data analytics platform, in part, specifically targets and derives a portion of its revenue from entities that are engaged in the cultivation, production, processing, sale and distribution of cannabis in the United States.
 Furthermore, Headset provides cannabis companies with free inventory tracking and retail sales performance software.
 Civilized generates a portion of its advertising revenue from companies that cultivate, produce, process, sell and distribute cannabis in the United States.
 Both Headset and Civilized also generate revenue from cannabis companies in other federally-regulated jurisdictions as well as from other global consumer-packaged goods companies, investment funds and advisory service firms.
-See "Risk Factors - Risks Relating to the Company - Compliance with Laws" and "Risk Factors - Risks Relating to the Company - Risks Associated with Divestment and Restructuring" for additional information.